groupby/elements-view/packages/web-components/@sfx/base/README.md

 ### Rendering the light DOM

-All components that extend `Base`, will render in the Light DOM.
+All components that extend `Base` will render in the Light DOM.

 ## Testing